princeote/FastMDXplora/docs/installation.md

 `1L2Y` is a small trp-cage PDB that exercises every phase on a fast turnaround.
 Replace it with any 4-character PDB ID or with the path to a local `.pdb` / `.cif` file.

 > Need to install for development instead?
-Use `python -m fastmdxplora.cli.main install-e` — same flow but the local checkout is installed in editable mode.
+Use `python fastmdx install-e` — same flow but the local checkout is installed in editable mode.

 ## Prerequisites